Chart Color Schemes

 Infrastructure

-Infrastructure changes significantly influence an area's performance.
-AreaSearch has identified 14 projects likely impacting the area.
-Notable ones are Barangaroo Precinct, Low and Mid-Rise Housing Policy, Central Barangaroo, and 30-42 Lower Fort Street Heritage Redevelopment.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 14 projects expected to influence the region.
+Notable initiatives include Barangaroo Precinct, Low and Mid-Rise Housing Policy, Central Barangaroo, and 30-42 Lower Fort Street Heritage Redevelopment.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.